The main focus of the Cultural Exchange Objective is to teach about the unique art, dance, and music culture of Ghana and learn from those we teach.

 The Nkabom Centre cultural exchange programs feature instruction in art, dance, and music by professional, experienced artists.
 The classes or workshops can be in the context of a service trip or for a group coming to Okurase for the specific goal of learning a particular art form.
 In addition, professional artists are welcome to hone their skills and to teach what they know.
 All teachers are paid a fair wage and any profits from our classes or tours go to fund Project OKURASE and its efforts to build the Nkabom Centre.

 Our local professional children’s cultural troupe is another source for learning.
 They rehearse at least 5 times a week and are always generous about including visitors and providing performances.
-In addition to our local classes, our cultural exchange programs can serve an international humanitarian function to help those in need of healing such as in the Mate Masie program.
+In addition to our local classes, our cultural exchange programs can serve an international humanitarian function to help those in need of healing such as in the Mate Masie and Ties That Bind US Programs.

 RECORDING STUDIO - Project OKURASE has architectural drawings and plans to build a recording studio at the Nkabom Centre.
 The goal is to help potential recording artists get their music out.
 We expect professional musicians to come to Okurase to record when the studio opens in the future.